Equipment - Leases, Pre-owned, R&M, Trade-in, Transfers

 - Bona fide statements of the condition of the equipment.

 - Independent appraisals of the equipment attesting to current market value.
-Complete data and descriptions, manufacturer, model numbers, serial numbers and accessories must be included.
+Complete data and descriptions, manufacturer, model numbers, serial numbers and accessories shall be included.

 - The purchase is reasonable as compared to the purchase of new first quality equipment.